WordPress.com vs WordPress.org: What’s the Difference?

 This isn’t enough, especially for businesses and eCommerce sites in particular.
 They require WordPress hosting that works closely with the software.
 Their host must be on top of the latest updates, well-versed in WordPress plugins and security, and able to provide skilled WordPress managed hosting.

 Perhaps the biggest question is price.
 Individuals may be willing to put up with the limitations of free website hosting, but many businesses may find them untenable.
+Buy cheap, buy twice.
+After all, better services, and the best things, cost money.

 WordPress.com Hosts for You, For Free